dguo/dannyguo.com/content/blog/fixing-macbook-pro-thermal-performance-issues.md

 [Counter-Strike](https://en.wikipedia.org/wiki/Counter-Strike:_Global_Offensive),
 and [Valorant](https://en.wikipedia.org/wiki/Valorant) (on Windows through Boot Camp), all games that my machine should be able to handle without any problems.
-It would stuttter even after I turned the resolution and graphical settings all the way down.
+It would stutter even after I turned the resolution and graphical settings all the way down.

 I thought it might have something to do with my monitors.
 In my desk setup, I